8 0 6

 They state the anthocyanins work to increase the hormone adiponectin that boosts metabolism and suppresses appetite.

 They also claim it may induce fat burn.

 A balanced diet and regular exercise will also help if losing weight is your goal.

 Reduce Risk of Cancer

-We have already learned that strawberries are a good source of Vitamin C and fibre.
+We have already learned that strawberries are a good source of Vitamin C and fiber.

 Both of these have been found to offer protection from esophagus and colon cancers.

-The American Institute for Cancer Research states that the anti-cancer properties of strawberries comes from the presence of pelagic acid which is a phytochemical that is known to prevent skin, lung, bladder and breast cancer.
+The American Institute for Cancer Research states that the anti-cancer properties of strawberries come from the presence of pelagic acid which is a phytochemical that is known to prevent skin, lung, bladder, and breast cancer.

 The pelagic acid prevents cancer by slowing the growth of cancer cells and helping the body destroy certain carcinogens.

 Boost Male Fertility